Real-Deal Texas Chili

 Directions:

-Heat a large Dutch oven over medium heat.
-Toast the guajillo, pasilla, and ancho chiles for 30 seconds per side until fragrant.
-Remove the stems, coarsely chop the chiles, and add them to the pot along with the garlic, chipotle peppers (if using), and 2 cups of the broth.
-Bring to a boil, cook for 2 minutes, then remove from heat.
-Blend the mixture with an immersion blender (or transfer to a blender) until smooth.
-Set aside.
+In a large Dutch oven over medium heat, toast the guajillo, pasilla, and ancho chiles for about 30 seconds per side until fragrant.
+Remove stems, coarsely chop, and add back to the pot with garlic, chipotle peppers (plus adobo), and 2 cups broth.
+Bring to a boil for 2 minutes, then remove from heat.
+Let sit 20 minutes, then blend until smooth.
+Pour into a small bowl and set aside.

-Stir in the tomato paste, brown sugar, chili powder, cumin, oregano, smoked paprika, cinnamon, salt, and pepper.
-Cook for 1-2 minutes to bloom the spices.
-Add the beer, scraping up any browned bits from the bottom of the pot.
-Let simmer for 2-3 minutes.
+Add tomato paste, brown sugar, chili powder, cumin, oregano, smoked paprika, cinnamon, salt, and pepper to the pot.
+Cook 1–2 minutes until fragrant.
+Pour in the beer, scraping up browned bits, and simmer 2–3 minutes.

-Add the blended chili mixture and the remaining 2 cups of broth to the pot.
-Stir to combine.
-Bring to a simmer, cover, and cook on low heat for 1-1 1/2 hours, stirring occasionally.
+Return beef mixture to the pot.
+Stir in blended chili base and remaining 2 cups broth.
+Bring to a simmer, cover, and cook on low heat for 1–1½ hours, stirring occasionally.

-In a small bowl, mix the masa harina with 2 tablespoons of water to make a slurry.
-Stir it into the chili and simmer uncovered for 10 minutes to thicken.
+In a small bowl, stir masa harina with 2 tablespoons water to make a slurry.
+Stir into chili and cook uncovered for 10 minutes to thicken.

-Taste and adjust seasoning with additional salt or spices if needed.
-Serve hot with fritos, shredded cheese, sour cream, chopped onion, fresh cilantro, or with homemade cornbred.
+Adjust seasoning if needed.
+Serve hot with toppings like cheese, sour cream, onions, cilantro, or cornbread.